-Be your need is corporate or personal, before you do make the purchase decision you need assessing the need.
-That is to say whether you have any other alternatives instead of owning a new car or replacement to meet with your mobility needs.
-In fact, there are there types of reviews to do done.
+Be your need is corporate or personal before you do make the purchase decision you need assessing the need.
+That is to say, whether you have any other alternatives instead of owning a new car or replacement to meet your mobility needs.
+In fact, these are types of reviews to do done.

 - Economic: The mobility/purchase need analysis (includes CPK, TCO)

 - Financial: Cost of capital or opportunity cost evaluation

 Post pandemic business gives us more reasons to evaluate the prior two.
 Economic reasons to be assessed to backtrack the need for movement, whilst Financial reasoning is purely based on the funding and cost of capital and its impact on the businesses and lives.